bryntum/chronograph/README.md

 ChronoGraph
 ===========

-Chronograph is an open-source, generic, reactive computational engine, implemented in TypeScript and developed by [Bryntum].
+Chronograph is an open-source, generic, reactive computational engine implemented in TypeScript and developed by [Bryntum].
 It powers the business logic of [Bryntum Gantt](https://www.bryntum.com/examples/gantt/).

 The reactive computations became a popular trend recently (popularized by React and Vue) and there's plenty of existing libraries for this purpose.
 However, Chronograph introduces some novel and unique features:

 - Chronograph provides built-in undo/redo support, data branching and cancelable transactions.
-- Chronogrpah supports indefinitely deep data dependencies (when using generators functions).
+- Chronograph supports indefinitely deep data dependencies (when using generators functions).

-For more formal introduction to Chronograph please refer to XXX.
+For a more formal introduction to Chronograph please refer to XXX.

 Getting started